-It is a folklore result in Ramsey theory that $\R(C_3;2)=\R(C_4;2)=6$ holds~\cite{chvat72}.
-The first results on Ramsey numbers of cycles were obtained by Chartrand and Chuster~\cite{chartrand71}, and Bondy and Erd\H{o}s~\cite{bondy73}.
-These were later extended by Rosta~\cite{rosta73}, and Faudree and Schelp~\cite{faudree74}.
-Eventually, the Ramsey numbers for cycles in the two-color case were completely determined:
+It is a folklore result in Ramsey theory that $\R(C_3)=\R(C_4)=6$~\cite{chvat72}.
+The first results on Ramsey numbers of cycles were obtained by Chartrand and Chuster~\cite{chartrand71} and by Bondy and Erd\H{o}s~\cite{bondy73}.
+These were later extended by Rosta~\cite{rosta73} and by Faudree and Schelp~\cite{faudree74}.
+Together, these results give exact formulas for Ramsey numbers of cycles in the two-color case.